simonacca/GraDISI/README.md

 4. change your grades leaving `0` for the exam you haven't done yet
 5. Invoke `./gradisi.py --final X --date Y` where `X` is your expected frade for the final exam and `Y` is the `date parameter`

+#### Expected average

+You can ask GraDISI for the `average` you have to mantain in your upcoming exams in order to graduate with a certain `expected` grade.

+For example, if I want to graduate with `110`:

+`./gradisi.py --final X --date Y --expected 110`
 ### Supply the average by hand

 3. Invoke `./gradisi.py --final X --date Y --average Z` supplying `X,Y,Z` as described before